The $1200 holographic phone is even wilder than we thought

 It won't be cheap: The Hydrogen costs a staggering $1,595 (roughly £1,235 or AU$2,110) for a phone made out of titanium, or a still-pricey $1,195 (roughly £925, AU$1,580) for aluminum alloy.
 And those are the preorder prices.

-But for that money, Red is promising a phone with supposedly revolutionary tech: a "holographic" display that not only provides a glasses-free 3D image, but also lets you look around and behind objects by displaying multiple perspectives on whatever you're watching.
+But for that money, Red is promising a phone with supposedly revolutionary tech: a "holographic" display known as 4-View that not only provides a glasses-free 3D image, but also lets you look around and behind objects by displaying multiple perspectives on whatever you're watching.

 When Red first announced the phone, details were pretty scarce.
 Aside from that snazzy display, these were the only features the company revealed on day one: